Visayan spotted deer

-The Visayan spotted deer (Rusa alfredi), also known as the Visayan deer, the Philippine spotted deer or Prince Alfred's deer, is a nocturnal and endangered species of deer located primarily in the rainforests of the Visayan islands of Panay and Negros though it once roamed other islands such as Cebu, Guimaras, Leyte, Masbate, and Samar.
-It is one of three endemic deer species in the Philippines, although it was not recognized as a separate species until 1983.
-An estimated 2,500 mature individuals survived worldwide as of 1996, according to the IUCN, although it is uncertain of how many of them still survive in the wild.
+The Visayan spotted deer (Rusa alfredi), also known as the Visayan deer, the Philippine spotted deer or Prince Alfred's deer, is a small, endangered, primarily nocturnal species of deer found in the rainforests of the Visayan Islands of Panay and Negros.
+It once was found across other islands, such as Cebu, Guimaras, Leyte, Masbate, and Samar.
+It is one of three endemic deer species found in the Philippines, although it was not recognized as a separate species until 1983.
+An estimated 2,500 mature individuals survived worldwide in 1996, according to the IUCN; today's surviving wild number is uncertain.
 The diet of the deer, which consists of a variety of different types of grasses, leaves, and buds within the forest, is the primary indicator of its habitat.
-Since 1991 the range of the species has severely decreased and is now almost co-extensive with that of the Visayan warty pig.
+Since 1991, the range of the species has severely decreased and is now almost co-extensive with that of the Visayan warty pig.

-In April 2009 an expedition team of British and Filipino mountaineers and scientists discovered evidence of two separate groups of deer in the North Negros Natural Park.
-These signs (scat and feeding sites) are believed to be the first scientific evidence of the deer's activity for over 25 years.
-It is estimated that an estimated 300 animals survive on the island of Negros.
-Conservation efforts are currently underway with the intention of preserving the remaining population of the species but are poorly funded and supported.
+In April 2009, an expedition team of British and Filipino mountaineers and scientists discovered evidence of two separate groups of deer in the North Negros Natural Park.
+These signs (scat and feeding sites) were believed to be the first scientific evidence of the deer's activity for over 25 years.
+It is estimated that 300 animals survive on the island of Negros.
+Conservation efforts are currently underway, with the intention of preserving the remaining population, but have been poorly funded and supported.

 In 2012, the Negros Interior Biodiversity Expedition used camera traps in the centre of the North Negros Natural Park to take the first photos of the species in the wild.

 Description

-The deer is small and short-legged yet it is the largest endemic species of deer among the Visayas.
+The Visayan deer is small and short-legged, but it is the largest endemic species of deer among the Philippine islands.
 Adults range from 125 to 130 cm long from the head to the base of the tail, 70 to 80 cm in shoulder height and 40 to 60 kg in weight.
-This species is easily distinguished from other species of deer in the Philippines by the distinctive "A" pattern of beige spots which dot its deep brown back and sides.
-Other distinctive features include cream underparts and white fur on the chin and lower lip.
+This species is easily distinguished from other species of deer in the Philippines by the distinctive "A"-pattern of beige spots on its deep brown back and sides.
+Other distinctive features include its cream underparts and white fur on the chin and lower lip.
 The animal's head and neck are brown, but lighter than the body, and the eyes are ringed with paler fur.
 Males are larger than females and have short, thick, bumpy antlers.